FLASH2CARDS/flash2cards/README.md

 - search flashcards by demanded subjects,
 - use flashcards sets prepared by others,
 - create own cards and collect them into subject sets,
-- share own cards with others or leave them private,
+- share own cards with others or keep them private,

 ... and the most important